shiyonglu/DATAVIEW/README.md

 <h2>Download, configure, and deploy DATAVIEW as a Website</h2>
+Check out tutorial: https://youtu.be/7Sz4PSD6Cs or follow the instructions below:
 <OL>
     <li> Follow the first three steps from <h3>Download and configure DATAVIEW as JAVA API</h3> </li>
     <li>  Create three default folders Dropbox/DATAVIEW/Tasks, which stores the task file (class file or jar file); Dropbox/DATAVIEW/Workflows, which stores the mxgraph file for the generated workflow; Dropbox/DATAVIEW-INPUT, which stores the input files for a workflow in your dropbox. </li>